Carol Kinsey Goman

 - International firms including Petroleos de Venezuela, Dairy Farm in Hong Kong, SCA Hygiene in Germany, Landstinget Dalarna in Sweden, National Provident in New Zealand, the Panama Canal Commission, Royal Bank of Canada, Petrofac in the United Arab Emirates, British Petroleum, and Wartsilla Diesel in Finlin Finland

 Carol is a leadership contributor for Forbes.com, with her Forbes blog on Body Language Hacks that Make You Look Like a Leader - which has garnered over 91,000 views.
 She is also the author of twelve business books, including The Silent Language of Leaders: How Body Language Can Help - or Hurt - How You Lead and The Truth About Lies in the Workplace: How to Spot Liars and What to Do about Them.
-With a new book in progress, Carol is currently working on Stand Out - that addresses projecting leadership presence (anticipated to be published and available Sept 2020, Kogan Page).
+With a new book in progress, Carol is currently working on Stand Out - How to Build Your Leadership Presence - that addresses projecting leadership presence (anticipated release date: 29-Sept-2020, Kogan Page).
 Make a note to obtain a copy - for Carol's next leadership go-to publication.

 Her video course for Linkedin Learning, Body Language for Leaders, is the most popular course in the history of the company - with over 2 million views.
 She has recently added a course on Collaborative Leadership.
 Carol is also a content expert on the e-learning company, Athena Online.